sheldonucr/ucr-eecs168-lab/lab1/README.md

 _**Fig. 14.
 Cellview Generation from Cellview**_

 Now we have a transistor level model of an inverter (symbol).
 You may modify the appearance of the inverter symbol by using the shape tools, `Add -> Shape`.
 Now save and close the symbol window.
 See Fig. 15 for reference.
+Note that if the polygen doen't work, add the triangle by three 'path'.

 ![fig15](images/fig15_b.png)